 Or are you more interested in practical application of what you learn to help your patients?
 Whatever it is, keep in mind that if you aspire to a role as Counseling Psychologist, you’ll likely need to complete either a PhD in psychology or a PsyD as a prerequisite for licensure.i

 Each school may design their Doctorate in Marriage and Family programs differently, awarding different degree types and having different end goals.
 For this reason it's important to read descriptions carefully and contact an advisor to ensure you find a great match.
 Below is a general overview to help you sort through your choices.

-The Marriage and Family Therapy PhD is a scholar/practitioner research program that prepares students for leadership roles in academia, research, behavioral healthcare or pastoral care.
-Students may explore topics that prepare them to work with group dynamics, or learn management techniques and data assessment strategies.
-Broadly, a Marriage and Family Therapy PhD is a research degree that culminates in a comprehensive exam and a dissertation based on original research.
-In clinical, counseling, school, or health service settings, students usually complete a 1-year internship as part of the doctoral program.
+The Marriage and Family Therapy PhD is typically a practitioner-scholar oriented research program, which may help prepare students for leadership roles in academia, research, behavioral healthcare or pastoral care.
+In addition to pursuing new MFT research, students may learn management techniques and data assessment strategies.
+Typically, Marriage and Family Therapy PhD programs culminate in a comprehensive exam and a dissertation based on original research.
+In clinical, counseling, school, or health service settings, students may also complete a 1-year internship as part of the doctoral program.

 According to the Bureau of Labor Statistics, this is a high growth field, with employment predicted to rise by 20% between 2016 and 2026, as there is an increasing reliance on integrated care, which is a treatment of multiple problems at one time by a group of specialists.
 In May of 2016, the annual median wage for MFT professionals was $49,170.ii

 Currently, all states require marriage and family therapists to be licensed.
 While the specific requirements may vary by state, licensure often requires a master’s degree and 2,000 to 4,000 hours of post-degree supervised clinical experience.
 In addition, MFT professionals usually must pass a state-recognized exam and maintain their credential by completing annual continuing education classes.ii